A fiery colon could cause anxiety

 Dr. Matthew Hill

 This study looked at endocannabinoids, which are different than the cannabinoids found in marijuana.
-An important next step in this research is to consider those cannabinoids, which could offer insight on if cannabis could be a treatment option for Colitis.
-Since cannabis has lots of anti-inflammatory properties, it might actually help Colitis in multiple ways.
-But before cannabis could be OKed as a treatment option, there is still a lot of work to be done in the lab to ensure we understand the risks, benefits, and other implications of cannabis in autoimmune conditions.
+An important next step in this research is to consider those cannabinoids, which could offer insight on if cannabis could be a treatment option for colitis.
+Since cannabis has lots of anti-inflammatory properties, it might actually help colitis in multiple ways.
+But before cannabis could be okayed as a treatment option, there is still a lot of work to be done in the lab to ensure we understand the risks, benefits, and other implications of cannabis in autoimmune conditions.

 Vecchiarelli HA, Morena M, Keenan CM, Chiang V, Tan K, Qiao M, Leitl K, Santori A, Pittman QJ, Sharkey KA, Hill MN.
 Comorbid anxiety-like behavior in a rat model of colitis is mediated by an upregulation of corticolimbic fatty acid amide hydrolase.
 Neuropsychopharmacology.
 2021 Apr;46(5):992-1003. doi: 10.1038/s41386-020-00939-7.
 Epub 2021 Jan 15.
 PMID: 33452437; PMCID: PMC8115350.